 CHOT — Choibalsan Time

-See what CHOT means, its UTC+8 offset, where it is used, and how to compare or convert it with other time zones.
+See what CHOT means, its UTC+8 offset, whether it uses daylight saving time, and how to compare it with other time zones.

-CHOT does not observe daylight saving time, so the offset remains UTC+8 year-round.
-This helps avoid seasonal clock changes when planning across regions.
+Choibalsan Time does not observe DST, so CHOT remains at UTC+8 year-round.
+This helps avoid seasonal clock changes when comparing times.

-Compare CHOT with other time zones using the visual hour grid and hour-by-hour tables.
+Compare CHOT with other time zones using the visual time grid and hour-by-hour tables.
 Export schedules with ICS download or send to Google Calendar and Gmail.

 How to Convert CHOT to Other Time Zones